swordpool/XDaggerGUI/README.md

 # XDaggerGUI
-A high performance GUI miner forked from XDaggerGPUminer which added more useful features This miner is forked from XDaggerGUIMiner project, and adds some useful features can be used to reduce the complexity of configuration.
+A high performance GUI miner forked from XDaggerGPUminer which added more useful features

+This miner is forked from XDaggerGUIMiner project, and added some useful features can be used to reduce the complexity of configuration.

 Useful Features: